Spring in the gardens at Clumber Park

 The list of March jobs for the team of staff and volunteers is a long one and includes fruit trees to prune, vegetable beds to manure and rotovate, clumps of herbaceous perennials to lift and divide and beds to cover with a mulch, which will help keep weeds in check and retain moisture if the summer is hot and dry.

 Our team is never too busy to stop for a chat though; feel free to approach them for gardening advice or to ask what they're up to - from a distance, of course!

-It's also exciting time in March as the earliest varieties in Clumber’s National Rhubarb Collection will be showing above ground.
-‘Early Victoria’, Holstein Blut’ and ‘Grandad’s Favourite’ are the first to show, their stalks ready for their first harvest in April and always proving to be delicious.
+It's also an exciting time in March as the earliest varieties in Clumber’s National Rhubarb Collection will be showing above ground.
+‘Early Victoria’, Holstein Blut’ and ‘Grandad’s Favourite’ are the first to show; their stalks ready for their first harvest in April and always prove to be delicious.

 April sees the tulips in the herbaceous borders in the garden coming into bloom and, towards the end of the month, the apple blossom produces a beautiful spectacle in pinks and white.